codekie/openapi-examples-validator/README.md

 -----

 ```
-swagger-examples-validator [options] <filePath>
+swagger-examples-validator [options] <filepath>

 Validate embedded examples in Swagger-JSONs.
 To validate external examples, use the `-s` and `-e` option.
+To pass a mapping-file, to validate multiple external examples, use the `-m` option.

 Options:

   -V, --version                              output the version number
-  -s, --schema-path <json-path>       JSON-path to schema, to validate the example file against
+  -s, --schema-jsonpath <schema-jsonpath>    JSON-path to schema, to validate the example file against
-  -e, --example-filepath <file-path>  file path to example file, to be validated
+  -e, --example-filepath <example-filepath>  file path to example file, to be validated
+  -m, --map-filepath <map-filepath>          file path to map, containing schema-paths as key and the file-path(s) to examples as value
   -h, --help                                 output usage information
 ````

 The validator will search the Swagger-JSON for response-examples and validate them against its schema.